 Participants will be recruited via announcements made in several undergraduate psychology courses at Texas State University – San Marcos.
 Voluntary participation will commence only after informed consent has been given by completion of the consent form.
 Consent will be solicited and obtained in the graduate laboratory of the Psychology building, where only the researcher and the participant will be present.
 Information will be provided regarding the risks and nature of participation in the study.
 Consent will be documented on the signed consent form (attached).

 Participants will be randomly assigned to one of two conditions.
 Condition 1 will be set in a chaotic environment – a room with unpleasant sensory stimuli (e.g., fluorescent lighting, visual crowding, clutter, obnoxious sounds).
 Condition 2 will be set in a restorative environment – a room with ambient/relaxing sensory stimuli (e.g., natural lighting, window to outside, clean and open built environment, indoor plants).
 The experiment will be conducted in the afternoon and participants will be instructed not to consume caffeine for at least 3 hours prior to arrival.
-Once, in the environment, participants will be allowed to acclimate to the environment for 15 minutes, during which time they complete informed consent.
-Then, baseline blood pressure will be assessed over a period of 10 minutes, during which time participants will begin to complete questionnaires including the Positive and Negative Affect Schedule (PANAS), Cook-Medley Hostility Scale (Ho), and State-trait Anxiety Inventory (STAI).
+Before being introduced to the variable environment, participants will complete informed consent in an adjacent room.
+Then, participants will be led into and allowed to acclimate to the environment for at least 10 minutes.
+Baseline blood pressure will be assessed over this period of 10 minutes, during which time participants will begin to complete demographic and health questionnaires and instruments including the Positive and Negative Affect Schedule (PANAS), Cook-Medley Hostility Scale (Ho), and State-trait Anxiety Inventory (STAI).
 Then, participants will be engaged in the stressor task of an impossible word search puzzle, that is, a word search that cannot be solved.
 Immediately following this, reactivity will be measured by a second blood pressure assessment over a period of 10-15 minutes and a second assessment of affect using the PANAS.
 Additionally, self-reports will be administered to determine how pleasant/unpleasant the environment was as well as how much distress was felt during the task.
 Recovery blood pressure will be assessed a third time for a period of 10 minutes.
 The final readings will be followed by debriefing.

 No physical or social demands beyond what is to be expected in day-to-day life will be placed on participants; so, the potential risks are exclusively psychological in nature.
 It is possible that participants may experience psychological distress a) simply by being present in the chaotic sensory environment in one condition of the experiment, or b) by engaging in the stressful task.
 The likelihood of any significant, lasting, or latent distress caused by participation is low because the sample will consist of undergraduate students who are accustomed to performing stressful intellectual tasks.
 Furthermore, the likelihood that the chaotic environment alone will be significantly distressing beyond a temporary disruption in affect is low.